panosdaveas/Covid19-Stats_App/README.md

 Through the app's GUI, the user can manage the downloaded data\
 and choose between a number of statistical projections.
 # Database
-Before inserting the project, the user must create the database.
+Before inserting the project, the user must create the database.\
 The database is created using Apache Derby JavaDB using the following driver :
 ```
 org.apache.derby.jdbc.ClientDriver
 ```
-that can be found here [Apache Derby](https://github.com/apache/derby.git).\
+Most probably your IDE already includes the driver but in any case it can be found here [Apache Derby](https://github.com/apache/derby.git).\
-Right after, you can copy the contents of the [init-table-script](init-table-script.sql) file in a\
-database console and execute it.
+Right after, you can copy the contents of the [init-table-script](init-table-script.sql) file in a database console and execute it.